 “Crushed bottles don’t have as much depth and sparkle,” says Ken Thornley, general manager of Utah-based Heritage Glass, one of the country’s largest specialty glass manufacturers.
 “But with the more irregular shapes, light bounces off it like it does off the facets of a diamond.”

 Sparkle notwithstanding, some decorative concrete artisans prefer cullet for the simple reason that it takes less polishing or grinding to bring out flat pieces of aggregate than it does to reveal more multidimensional aggregate.

-When maximum sparkle is desired, Heritage Glass has a silver-coated glass aggregate that reflects light like a jewel, Thornley says.
-But if it’s not so much sparkle as shine that you want, both Heritage and American Specialty Glass, another Utah-based specialty glass maker, have crushed mirror aggregate.
+When you desire maximum sparkle, it’s not so much sparkle as shine that you want, both Heritage and American Specialty Glass, another Utah-based specialty glass maker, have crushed mirror aggregate.
 Mirror chips can add a hard reflective shine, and finely ground mirror aggregate can add a subtle iridescent sheen.